Thai military leader orders end to army rule but keeps tough powers

 "I won't be using Article 44 any more," Prayuth told reporters at Government House in Bangkok.
 "These orders did not cause problems, they were done to fix problems."

-But the government said some orders introduced under the junta would continue: For example, giving the army and police the freedom to search, summon, and detain people for seven days as long as it is in the name of national security.
+But the government said some orders introduced under the military government would continue: For example, giving the army and police the freedom to search, summon, and detain people for seven days as long as it is in the name of national security.

 "The military keeping the power to detain people is significant," Yingcheep Atchanont, a programme manager at iLaw, a Thai legal monitoring grou, told Reuters.
 "This maintains the climate of fear."